 - (Optional).
 If you need to apply several filters at once, click + Add filter to apply one more filter.

 To reset the filter parameter(s), follow these steps:

 - In the header of the SCANS table, click the applied filter parameter(s).

 - In the Filter by dialog box, click Clear all and then Apply.

 You can also search for a certain scan by its name or ID across the table using the Search bar.

-Scans can be sorted by the column parameters, either in the ascending or descending order.
+Scans can be sorted by column parameters, either in ascending or descending order.
 For example, you may need to move the most recent scans up in the table, or put the scans that detected the high severity issues first.

 To configure the scans table view, follow these steps:

 - Below the + Create scan button, click to open the table settings.